oleganza/OAPromise/README.md

 * Cancellation API (isResolved must look into the chain of promises)

+### Interesting Issues

+* Allowing multiple success/failure callbacks allows building a tree of dependant promises.
+* Promise can be considered discarded only if it has its own flag set, or if all its child promises are discarded.
+* Sometimes we want to discard "observation" of a promise, not the whole chain of operations.
+E.g. view controller uploads a picture, has Back and Cancel buttons.
+If Back button is tapped, operation must continue, but all promises and callbacks related to UI updates must be cleaned up.
+Thus we must distinguish between cancelling the whole chain and only some promises in the end.
+* When promise is discarded we want to cleanup its callbacks immediately without waiting for the current task to acknowledge and cancel.
+* This brings us to an idea that discard process should be parallel to succes and failure propagation + should deal with the fact that callbacks were possibly cleaned up.
+* 3 ways to avoid chaining: 1) manually managing promise(s), 2) [promise observation], 3) [promise observe:…]
+* Discard may deserve its own callback like "finally" in exception handling.
+* If succeeding promises were already cleaned up, "finally" blocks are either not called or called before real operation have finished.
+Which may look odd sometimes, but perhaps not unfixable.
+* Thus, "finally" callback should not return any promise at all: ^(BOOL finished){ … }
+* If -completion: is used to handle finally, then it may return promise when not appropriate which must be immediately cleaned up, but operations are already started.
+So -completion: must not deal with discards.

 ### Simple callback

 Send a message, receive a promise.
 Attach a callback to the promise.